notrustverify/pastenym/README.md

 * `backend/` manage the websockets connections and DB
 * `js-example/` temporary frontend, just for the demo, will be replaced
-* `nym-client/` store the configuration and keys for the nym-client
+* `nym-client/` store the configuration,keys for the nym-client
 * `resources/` store img or files for documentation